ProfRandom/WCB_Pub/0_Meta/Cascading Rounding Notation.md

 scientific, or computational context.

 CRN is compatible with all rounding conventions, including **Magnitude-First Rounding (MFR)**, the default rounding convention adopted in this corpus, and exists solely to make numerical communication clearer, more honest, and easier to follow.

+> [!attention] Caveat
+> All this being said, it’s worth acknowledging one significant OEM concern: Microsoft Excel’s rounding behavior is … quirky.
+>
+>Depending on which function you call — ROUND(), ROUNDUP(), ROUNDDOWN(), MROUND(), INT(), etc. — Excel may return values that differ subtly (or dramatically) from what CRN implies or what traditional rounding would suggest.
+>
+>If you're using a spreadsheet to perform calculations, watch closely.
+Excel does not always round the way you think it rounds, and certainly not the way CRN documents rounding.

 # 2. Conceptual Foundations